Removing Silver Amalgam Dental Fillings

-We are excited about a new initiative to minimize patients exposure to dental toxins while maximizing their oral health.
+We are excited about a new initiative to minimize patients exposure to mercury while maximizing their oral health.

-- Special precautions when removing amalgam fillings - nasal oxygen, rubber dams, air vacuum in front of patient's face, carefully "chunking out' any old mercury fillings with copious water irrigation, specialized room air filtration system to remove airborne mercury.
+- Special precautions when removing amalgam fillings - nasal oxygen, rubber dams, air vacuums with specially formulated filters in front of patient's face, carefully "chunking out' any old mercury fillings with copious water irrigation, specialized room air filtration system to remove airborne mercury.

 - White dental fillings not based on BPA chemistry.
 (BPA is a known toxin.)

 We now have digital radiography.
 This exposes the patient to one third the normal radiation with better images for an easier and more definitive diagnosis.